International cybercrime: International cooperation

-USA has signed and also ratified Convention on Cybercrime.
+USA has signed and also ratified Budapest Convention on Cybercrime.

 United States has actively participated in G8/OECD/APEC/OAS/U.S.-China cooperation in cracking down international cyber crime.

 Future challenges

 Privacy in tracking down cybercrime is being challenged and becomes a controversial issue.

 Public-private partnership.
-As the U.S. government gets more involved in the development of IT products, many companies worry this may stifle their innovation, even undermining efforts to develop more secure technology products.
+As the U.S. government becomes more involved in the development of IT products, some companies have expressed concern this may stifle innovation or undermine efforts to develop more secure technology products.
 New legislative proposals now being considered by the U.S. Congress could be potentially intrusive on private industry, which may prevent enterprises from responding effectively to emerging and changing threats.
 Cyber attacks and security breaches are increasing in frequency and sophistication, they are targeting organizations and individuals with malware and anonymization techniques that can evade current security controls.
-Current perimeter-intrusion detection, signature-based malware, and anti-virus solutions are providing little defense.
+Current perimeter-intrusion detection, signature-based malware, and anti-virus solutions are providing limited defense.
 Relatively few organizations have recognized organized cyber criminal networks, rather than hackers, as their greatest potential cyber security threat; even fewer are prepared to address this threat.

 China

 In January 2009, China was ranked No.3 spam-producing country in the world, according to data compiled by security vendor Sophos.
-Sophos now ranks China as spam producer No.20, right behind Spain.
+Sophos now ranks China as spam producer No.20, following Spain.

-China's underground economy is booming with estimated 10 billion RMB in 2009.
-Hacking, malware and spam are immensely popular.
+China's underground economy is growing, with an estimated value of 10 billion RMB in 2009.
+Hacking, malware and spam are common.
 With patriotic hacktivism, people hack to defend the country.